 Head of Department : Jonathan Raisin

-The department is staffed by a fully qualified Computer Science teacher, Mr J Raisin and by Mr N McCoach.
+The department is staffed by two fully qualified Computer Science teachers, Mr J Raisin and Ms N Manekshaw.

 The department has three fully networked rooms and further access to a suite of networked computers in the school's library.

 The Computer Science curriculum is designed to meet the UK National Curriculum aims.
 The aim of the curriculum is to develop confident digital citizens who are ready to meet the challenges of the digital world.

 Students should feel safe when using technology and the web by learning what their rights and responsibilities are, as well as how legislation can protect them while online but also respecting others whilst in the online realm.

 Our students need to understand how to utilise the power of the cloud and cloud based services which can be a powerful collaborative tool - for this we use Google Classrooms.

 This course has been updated to reflect new and emerging technologies.
 This course is for students who wish to go on to higher education courses or employment where a deeper knowledge and understanding of computing would be beneficial.